rkechols/W21_DIGHT390R/activities/01_14_intro_to_bash.md

 ### Navigation practice

-`cd` into your home directory and create a tree of directories that represents your family tree.
+`cd` into your the `/tmp/` directory and create a tree of directories that represents your family tree.
 Start by making a directory with one of your grandparents' names, then `cd` into that directory, and make a new directory for at least two of their children.
 Continue until you feel comfortable navigating.
 Move around your file system using `pwd`, `ls`, and `cd` (and [tab]!) until all of them are automatic.

 ## Redirecting `stdout` and `stderr`